act-rules/act-rules.github.io/_rules/table-header-cells-refer-to-data-cells-d0f69e.md

 #### Failed Example 2

-The second column header, does not have an assigned cell within the same `table` element.
-Usage of `headers` attribute removes cell association to the column.
+The column header ('Column2') does not have an assigned cell within the same `table` element.
+In this case the usage of `headers` attribute removes cell association to the column.

 ```html
 <table>